 16. Lockleys Pylon Hike

-Walking effort: 1hr each way / 7km return (easy)Lockley’s Pylon is a fantastic walk for the whole family.
+Walking effort: 1hr each way / 7km return (easy)Lockley’s Pylon is a fantastic Blue Mountains hike for the whole family.
 It’s a gorgeous almost flat walk that takes you right out into the mountains with views of the Grose Valley.
 It’s a different hike in that it’s not like Wentworth Falls or Hanging Rock where there’s a spectacular view at the end.
 The view is during the entire path.

 When we did this hike it wasn’t quiet but not packed so don’t expect to get it to yourself.
 There’s something very beautiful about this hike that we just loved.